CamoCatX/camocatx.github.io/about.md

 <br>
 * * *

-I have great curiosity and enthusiasm for Cybersecurity and I plan to learn more and expand my knowledge and experience every day in this beautiful field hoping to contribute and make the cyber space a safer and a more secure place for everyone.
+I have great curiosity and enthusiasm for Cybersecurity and I plan to learn more and expand my knowledge and experience every day in this beautiful field.